 Mr. Saleem H. Ali gives a bizarre idea of creating a Talibanistan in the heart of Pakhtun mainland, which according to his myopic view, has always been a bastion of extremist Islam.
 Ridiculously enough, he conflates the Taliban with Pakhtuns by giving a disconnected referencee from history.

-the British was a simple white calligraphic "Allah-Akbar" (God is Great) on red fabric.
+Even going back to the 1930s, Waziristan's rallying flag against the British was a simple white calligraphic "Allah-Akbar" (God is Great) on red fabric.

-o challenge the British forces.
+Historically, it may be correct.
+But, one fails to understand Mr. Ali's logic that how does raising such a flag against the British colonials amount to the local people's extremism or religious fanaticism.
+Mirza Ali Khan, popularly known as the Fikir of Ipi, raised the red flag to challenge the British forces.
 His was a liberation movement, not one for imposing the so-called Shariah like the Taliban want to haunt the whole region with.
 A religious figure like the Fakir of Ipi's struggle to evict the imperial forces from his homeland had never been unprecedented or one of its kind.

 In Latin America, the movement against exploitation and colonialism had been spearheaded by the Church.
 For this 'crime' many priests have lost their lives, but can we call it Latin American's love for fanaticism and extremism?